nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ### Dynamic linking

 As SCA also requires dynamic linking, the A2Pay' must also include the transaction details of the payment (payment request hereafter).
 The OpenID Foundation is currently developing an extension[^openid4vp_td] to the OpenID4VP[^openid4vp] specification to enable a relying party to incorporate dynamic data into the authorization request using the `transaction_data` parameter.
-The data contained within this parameter must always be included in the user approval dialogue of the wallet specified further in ARF section 6.6.3.4[^arf] and ARF Annex 2 A.2.3.6 Topic 6[^arf_annex2].
+A hash of this data will than be included into the key-binding JWK of the A2Pay' and represents the authentication code required by PSD2.
+The data contained within this parameter must also be included in the user approval dialogue of the wallet specified further in ARF section 6.6.3.4[^arf] and ARF Annex 2 A.2.3.6 Topic 6[^arf_annex2].

 Since the support for transaction data is not part of the official OpenID4VP specification yet, refer to the `transaction_data` proposal branch on GithHub[^openid4vp_td] for implementation details.

 ### Payment transaction data

-The data schema for the payment transaction data to be included in the `transaction_data` parameter is defined in detail within the json schema file [payment-request-schema.json](payment-request-schema.json).
+The data schema for the payment request is defined in detail within the json schema file [payment-request-schema.json](payment-request-schema.json).

 Non-normative example of a payment request: